xa1on/ReplayModule/README.md

 ## Features
 - highly customizable and flexible save state replay system
 - all active models are observed and recorded, even if they are generated during recording
-- fast and efficient storage and replay (compared to the competition)
+- efficient and optimized replay storage and playback (compared to other solutions)
-- custom types and a lot of very annoying typechecking
+- custom types and lots of typechecking
-- custom viewport frame creator
+- custom viewport frame
-- smooth interpolation
+- smooth linear interpolation

 ## WIP
 - metatables to avoid creating new functions per replay created